m-baralt/smile-to-bert/README.md

 tokens = torch.tensor(tokens)
 ```

-For the SmilesPE tokenizer, the SMILES strings neet to be converted to a tokens sequence using the following lines of code:
+For the SmilesPE tokenizer, the SMILES strings need to be converted to a tokens sequence using the following lines of code:

 ```
 import codecs